cston/csharplang/proposals/collection-literals.md

 }
 ```

-This approach ensures the stack does not grow in an unbounded fashion, though it may not be possible in all collection-literal cases.
+This approach ensures the stack does not grow in an unbounded fashion, though it may not be possible in all collection literal cases.

 If the compiler decides to allocate on the heap, the translation for `Span<T>` is simply: